 Tips for improving concentration

 - Get plenty of sleep.
 Deep sleep is important for memory and concentration.

-- Keep a diary or set appointment reminders on your phone.
+- Keep a diary or set reminders on your phone.

-- Carry a small notepad or download an app to your phone so you can jot down things you need to remember.
+- Carry a small notepad or use your phone to jot down things to remember.